History of USA Football in Timeline

 USA Football

-USA Football is the National Governing Body (NGB) of American football in the United States, certified by the U.S. Olympic & Paralympic Committee on April 17, 2025.
-This designation marks USA Football as the sport's first NGB.
+USA Football is the National Governing Body (NGB) of American football in the United States.
+Formally certified by the U.S. Olympic & Paralympic Committee on April 17, 2025, it became the 38th Summer Olympics NGB and the first National Governing Body for American football.
+This marks a pivotal moment, establishing a formal structure and governance for the sport within the US Olympic framework.

 2006: Scott Hallenbeck Joins IFAF Board